gem/oq-engine/doc/adv-manual/point-source-gridding.rst

 ``pointsource_distance`` a value of 50 km, then (50/500)^2 = 1%
 of the sites will be close and 99% of the sites will be far.
-Therefore you will able to use the collapsed sources for 99% percent of the sites and a huge speedup is to big expected.
+Therefore you will able to use the collapsed sources for 99% percent of the sites and a huge speedup is to big expected (in reality things are a bit more complicated, since the engine also consider the fact that ruptures have a finite size, but you get the idea).

 Application: making the Canada model 26x faster
 ------------------------------------------------